youngskilled/js-filter/README.md

 ### Changelog ###

+**Version 0.2.7**
+Added non-minified version of plugin to the dist folder and edited the dependency version of jQuery.

 **Version 0.2.6**
 Tidied up several issues.
 All product URL's hashes are updated on filter change.
 Price is now sorted with sale prices also.
 Fixed issues on first load of products.